McGill-NLP/project-page-template/README.md

 ### Modify or remove icons in splash page buttons

 This is handled in [`docs/_includes/page__hero.html`](docs/_includes/page__hero.html).
 That file was added specifically for this template, not for the group website.
 You can modify that file to add, modify or remove icons.

+## Documentations and API for your project

+Note that there's a tab that says `docs`, and you can see that it links to other pages.
+So this is a standalone doc page inside your webpage.
+Note also that, due to Github pages' caveat, we were forced to put the webpage in `/docs`, but the actual docs are in `/docs/_docs`.
+Now that's cleared up, you can head to [`/docs/_docs/README.md`](/docs/_docs/README.md) to read the instructions.